Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 Short-term Activity Ratios (Summary)

-The analysis of the financial ratios over the observed periods reveals the following key trends and insights:
+The analysis of the financial ratios over the given periods reveals several notable trends in operational efficiency and working capital management.

 - Inventory Turnover